 What to do if Someone Dies in a Car Accident.

-Car accidents can turn into very bad wrecks that can involve serious injuries and death.
-This is a very rare and traumatic event and it is important that you check on all of the people involved in the car accident to see if they are ok.
-Make sure you document everything at the accident scene and run through the car accident checklist at the top of the page.
+Car accidents can turn into horrible wrecks that can involve serious injuries and death.
+This is an infrequent and traumatic event, and you must check on all of the people involved in the car accident to see if they are ok.
+Ensure you document everything at the accident scene and run through the car accident checklist at the top of the page.
 A wrongful death claim can be filed, so make sure you consult with an attorney about the car accident and accidental death.

 How Long After a Car Accident Can I Claim Personal Injury?

-For the State of California and the State of Nevada, it is two years for the statute of limitations for a personal injury car from a car accident.
-The clock will start ticking the moment you had a car accident.
-Property damage has a three year limit for the statute of limitations in California and Nevada.
+For the State of California and the State of Nevada, it is two years for the statute of limitations for a personal injury claim from a car accident.
+The clock will start ticking the moment you have a car accident.
+Property damage has a three-year limit for the statute of limitations in California and Nevada.

 Finding the Best Car Accident Lawyer